vincent-bernardon/vincent-bernardon/README.md

 - [Bang!IHM](https://github.com/IUTInfoMontp-M2105/projetihm-BernardonBravoBurnichonGregoire) – Development of the Bang digital game interface in JAVAfx, which also allowed me to learn JAVAfx.

 - [Bang!](https://github.com/IUTInfoMontp-M2103/projetbang-bernardonburnichonbravogregoire) – Digital version of the Bang board game in JAVA.
 This project allowed me to gain valuable experience in object-oriented programming with JAVA.
-Unfortunately, the source code is no longer accessible because the GitHub group was deleted by the organization.
+Unfortunately, the source code is no longer accessible because the GitHub group was deleted by the organization.-->

 <!--
 **vincent-bernardon/vincent-bernardon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.